gopala-kr/ldr/cms-list.md

 <dl>
 <dd><i>This section lists free and <a href="/wiki/Open-source_software" title="Open-source software">open-source software</a> that can be installed and managed on a web server.</i></dd>
 </dl>
-<p>Systems listed on a light purple background are no longer in active development.</p>
 <h3><span class="mw-headline" id="Java">Java</span></span></h3>
 <table class="wikitable sortable" style="font-size:85%; text-align:left; width:auto;">
 <tr>